 Raw fish, unpasteurized milk products, and deli meats are generally not advised during pregnancy.
 Your healthcare professional may also speak to you about reducing the amount of caffeine you’re consuming.

 Sudden loss of symptoms doesn’t always mean there’s something amiss with your pregnancy.
 In fact, sore breasts and nausea can come and go.

 That said, if you feel different or have some other reason for concern, call your doctor.
-Signs of miscarriage can include anything from vaginal spotting or bleeding to cramping or passing tissue from the vagina.
+Signs of a miscarriage can include anything from vaginal spotting or bleeding to cramping or passing tissue from the vagina.

-That just about sums up week eight.
-Now’s the time to start keeping a journal about your pregnancy.
+Consider keeping a journal about your pregnancy.
 Snap a few photos and jot down notes to remember this special time in your life.
 It may not feel like it now, but the next 32 weeks will go by in a flash.